irislib/faq/README.md

 There’s a delete option for notes in the note menu.

-It’s up to relays and other clients to respect the delete requst.
+It’s up to relays and other clients to respect the delete request.
 Consider the delete on Nostr more as a wish than anything else.
 Hidden or ignored is not deleted.
 This is how nostr protocol works.

 Unboosting and unliking work the same way (not available yet).